-The Colonie Police Explorer Post 185 is comprised of individuals from 14 to 21 years of age who have an active interest in Law Enforcement as a potential career.
+The Colonie Police Cadet Post 185 is comprised of individuals from 13 to 21 years of age who have an active interest in Law Enforcement as a potential career.
 Currently we have 14 Explorers in our post under the supervision of Lt.
 Robert Donnelly and Sergeant Michael Warner as well as the Post Advisors who include Traffic Investigators Brian Curran and Ryan Leonardo as well as Officers Ryan Berkery, Michael Tarbay, Taylor Carey, Brandon Mueller and Conor Anson.

-The Explorers program is designed to give youth in the community an opportunity to learn first-hand the knowledge and skills required in the field of law enforcement.
-During their bi-monthly meetings, Explorers are exposed to Law Enforcement related topics such as Officer Safety, Interview Techniques, Domestic Violence, Vehicle and Traffic Law, Emergency Vehicle Operations, Crime Scene Investigation and Building Search.
-Explorers also have an opportunity to put their knowledge to the test by competing against other Police Explorer Posts in scenario based competitions at

-Stations Day and by attending a week-long, multi-phase Explorer Academy in Connecticut.
-In addition to the training they receive, Explorers provide the Town of Colonie with valuable Community Service.
-During 2022 alone, Explorers donated over 1,700 hours of their time while providing, services at functions such as the Concerts in the Barn at the Pruyn House and various events at The Crossings of Colonie.
+The Cadet program is designed to give youth in the community an opportunity to learn first-hand the knowledge and skills required in the field of law enforcement.
+During their bi-monthly meetings, Cadets are exposed to Law Enforcement related topics such as Forensics, Arson Investigation, Firearms, Defensive Tactics, Computer Crime and Juvenile Law, as well as how to handle Domestic Calls, High Risk Traffic Stops and DWI checks.
+All cadets become fully certified in CPR and First Aid through the American Heart Association with re-certification every two years.
+Cadets also have an opportunity to put their knowledge to the test by competing against other Police Posts in scenario based competitions at Stations Day and by attending a week-long, multi-phase Cadet Academy in Connecticut.
+In addition to the training they receive, Cadets provide the Town of Colonie with valuable Community Service.
+During 2023 alone, Cadets donated over 1,700 hours of their time while providing, services at functions such as the Concerts in the Barn at the Pruyn House and various events at The Crossings of Colonie.

-Members must be at least 14 years of age and completed the 8th grade, must maintain an 80 average in school and be in good standing in your community.
+Members must be at least 13 years of age, maintain an 80 average in school, be in good standing in your community and have a positive attitude.

-2022 ANNUAL AWARDS CEREMONY
+2023 ANNUAL ÁWARDS CEREMONY

-On the evening of October 18, 2022, the Colonie Police Department hosted their annual Awards Ceremony where department members joined with family and friends in this recognition event.
+On the evening of May 16, 2023, the Colonie Police Department hosted their annual Awards Ceremony where department members joined with family and friends in this recognition event.